TypeErrorDev/-Flash-and-Roll/README.md

 ## Functionality that breaks

-:beetle: Decks created are not persistent on logout yet.
-Need to debug userId => deck association :disappointed:
+- Decks created are not persistent on logout yet.
+Need to debug userId => deck association :disappointed: :beetle:
-:beetle: Score summary is not passed to `leaderboard.db` yet
+- Score summary is not passed to `leaderboard.db` yet :beetle:
-:beetle: Some multiple fetch issues with the Frontend fetching the Backend randomly
+- Some multiple fetch issues with the Frontend fetching the Backend randomly :beetle:
-:beetle: Also need to debug the settings theme toggle, doesn't want to work at the moment
+- Also need to debug the settings theme toggle, doesn't want to work at the moment :beetle:
-:beetle: Need to hide the top scores container when in settings
+- Need to hide the top scores container when in settings :beetle: